.When we first started writing our story, we spent most of our time developing our hero. We did not pay much attention

 We all know, every great story requires conflict.
 Villains are a fantastic catalyst for conflict.

 The more your reader despises the villain the more they will love your heroine.
 For this reason they will also want to see your protagonist succeed.

 What we are going to show you will change the way you create your villains.

 You may want to cast you antagonist as a storm, government or corporation.
-The most effective way to do that is to embody the evil opposition into a character.
+The most effective way to do that is to embody the evil opposition into a character, or group of characters.

 It is easier and more effective to make an unforgettable antagonist from a tangible character than an abstract idea.